 \subsection{Qualitative Results}

-We visually demonstrate the capabilities of ObjectDiffusion to ground on boxes and entities.
-We test our model under both closed-set vocabulary entity names and open-set vocabulary entity names.
-Our qualitative testing is designed to encompass various entities such as animals, persons, vehicles, home stuffs, and sports in indoors and outdoors contexts.
-To verify our model ability to generate satisfactory images from challenging requirements we vary the bounding box sizes, the bounding box locations, the number of objects per image, and the length of object names.
+We visually demonstrate the capabilities of ObjectDiffusion in grounding on boxes and entity names.
+We test our model under both closed-set and open-set settings.
+Our qualitative testing is designed to encompass various entities, such as animals, persons, vehicles, household items, and sporting equipment, in both indoor and outdoor contexts.
+To verify the ability of our model to generate satisfactory images from challenging requirements, we vary the bounding box sizes, locations, the number of objects per image, and the length of the semantic descriptions of objects.